- 11 Days

 Day 3: Nairobi

-After breakfast and a safari briefing, visit the David Sheldrick Wildlife Trust, considered the most successful orphan-elephant rescue and rehabilitation program in the world and one of the pioneering conservation organizations for wildlife and habitat protection in East Africa.
-Founded in 1977 by Dr. Dame Daphne Sheldrick, DBE, in honor of the memory of her late naturalist husband, David Leslie William Sheldrick, MBE, the facility prioritizes the conservation, preservation, and protection of wildlife.
+After breakfast and a safari briefing, visit the Sheldrick Wildlife Trust, considered the most successful orphan-elephant rescue and rehabilitation program in the world and one of the pioneering conservation organizations for wildlife and habitat protection in East Africa.
+Founded in 1977 by Dr. Dame Daphne Sheldrick, in honor of the memory of her late naturalist husband, David Leslie William Sheldrick, the facility prioritizes the conservation, preservation, and protection of wildlife.

 Then visit the home of the Rothschild Giraffe at the African Fund for Endangered Wildlife Giraffe Centre.
-Founded in 1979, this non-profit organization's mission is to educate Kenyan school children and youth on their country’s wildlife and environment.
+Founded in 1979, this non-profit organization's mission is to educate Kenyan school children and youth about their country’s wildlife and environment.
 The facility also offers visitors an opportunity to see giraffes in close proximity, including the Rothschild Giraffe—named after a British zoologist and considered one of the tallest in the species.

 Afterward, take a short drive to the foot of the Ngong Hills to see Karen Blixen's farm house, which gained international fame after the release of the Oscar-winning movie, Out of Africa.

 Overnight: Fairmont The Norfolk (B,L,D)

 Day 4: Nairobi / Ol Pejeta Conservancy